ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/risk_correlation_ldlc_fpg_sbp_ikf/index.rst

 Risk Factor Correlation Overview
 --------------------------------

-Let X and Y be random variables with marginal densities f_X and  g_Y, and with joint density h_XY.
+Let X and Y be random variables with marginal densities f_x and  g_y, and with joint density h_xy.
 The corresponding CDFs are denoted by capital letters: F_X, G_Y and  H_XY.
 Although I am using terminology consistent with continuous random variables, I am sloppy herein concerning whether X and Y are in fact discrete or continuous (e.g. see assumption that the inverse CDF exists…).
 Define the matrix of correlation parameters between random variables to be θ, such that, in two variable case:

 .. todo::